Cheryl Turner

 What skills is Cheryl Turner known for?

-Cheryl Turner has skills like Capacity Building, Program Evaluation, Program Management, Community Development, Proposal Writing, International Development, Grants, Ngos, Workshop Facilitation, Grant Writing, Policy, Project Planning.
+Cheryl Turner is listed with skills including Capacity Building, Program Evaluation, Program Management, Community Development, Proposal Writing, International Development, Grants, and Ngos.

-Not the Cheryl Turner you were looking for?
+Check these profiles if this is not the Cheryl Turner you were looking for.